 And that leads to…

-12. Do you have experience with Microsoft Excel?
+12. Have you worked in Microsoft Excel?

 We’re singling out asking about a candidate’s experience with Microsoft Excel here because it is one of the most widely used software programs in the world.
 That especially rings true with administrative assistants, who may use it for things like: